ekaktusz/Gyaszmat/README.md

 # Gyaszmat
-Gyaszmat is the best game ever created in Python using pygame.
+Gyaszmat is the best game ever created in C++ using SFML.
 Headquarters: Budapest